salihmarangoz/vl53l1x_scanner/README.md

 **Features:**

-- ROS Drivers
+- ROS Driver
-- 2D and 3D scanning mode
+- 2D and 3D scanning mode (~1500 in horizontal ~270 deg fov / 13 in vertical ~27 deg fov)
 - Resets stepper motor position when the driver is stopped
 - (TODO) Adaptive parameters (Smart Measurement)
   - (TODO) Adaptive stepper resolution based on measurement (will output pointcloud instead of laserscan)